 Around 3:10, JD was apparently feeling a little nervous because he knew I really wanted to start on time so we’d have light for photos, and we drove over and hopped out.
 I just saw this on Facebook two seconds ago, but apparently JD yelled “let’s go!”

 When I got out of the car, my dad walked over with my giant bouquet and I could see the flower girls walking down.
+(Maya decided she didn’t really want to walk down the aisle, but Jillian took her hand and told her they’d just walk over to her mom, who was up at the front, and she made it down.
+Cate threw flowers like a pro).
 My walk in song had started, so we went!
 It’s too bad that when you’re the bride, even though you get to make the dramatic entrance, you miss getting to see everyone else walk in.
 JD filled me in on all of the music he chose for the ceremony start.

 The ceremony was so sweet.
-JD’s friend Eli flew in from Philadelphia with his family and officiated.
-He explained the Jewish traditions, our dads lit a unity candle (that JD’s former boss Jan and her daughter Ally magically produced somehow after being texted about it in the middle of the night on Friday.. not only candles but wrapped in burlap and tied with beautiful lace!), our moms signed the ketubah, and we drank wine that JD bought 8 years ago in Israel (the trip he met Eli on), thinking it would be for his future wedding.
+JD’s friend and Rabbi, Eli, flew in from Philadelphia with his family and officiated.
+He explained the Jewish traditions, our dads lit a unity candle (that JD’s former boss Jan and her daughter Ally magically produced somehow after being texted about it in the middle of the night on Friday.. not only candles but wrapped in burlap and tied with beautiful lace!), our moms signed the ketubah with us, and we drank wine that JD bought 8 years ago in Israel (the trip he met Eli on), thinking it would be for his future wedding.

 The day after the Election, JD and I went to brunch and Eli called and we were planning the ceremony out and we told him it was important to us that he work in our progressive values, so I think the word ‘progressive’ was mentioned about 10 times.
 It was awesome.